Ready for an adventure around Mexico? Of course, you are. Don’t miss this perfect Mexico itinerary.

 While those days may be long gone, Tulum still works its magic and I totally fell under its spell.

-I won’t lie, I came to Tulum for the beaches and cenotes (those are the limestone caverns and swimming holes for which the Yucatan Peninsula is famed) but actually realised there was so much more to it than those two things, so you should really get out and explore while you’re there.
+It only took a couple of days for me to realise there was so much more to it than those two things, so you should really get out and explore while you’re there.

 Sian Ka’an Nature Reserve